AMERICAN SOCIETY OF PLUMBING ENGINEERS

 All rights, title, and interest of a member in the Society and its property shall cease on the termination of the membership by death, resignation, or otherwise, and shall vest in the Society.

-An applicant who does not reside or work within a reasonable distance of any existing chapter shall submit written application to the Society’s office on a form approved by the Board of Directors.
+2.4 Application: An applicant for membership shall submit an application to the Society on a current form approved by the Board of Directors.

 2.6 Withdrawal: A member in good standing may request and receive a withdrawal from the Society provided that the request for withdrawal is submitted in writing to the Board of Directors, provided further the member’s dues are currently paid and there is no other indebtedness to the Society.